Francine Villeneuve: Career

 Within four years, in June 1991, Villeneuve crossed the finish line second in the Queen's Plate, riding Wilderness Song, making history as the first female ever to place in Canada's oldest and most prestigious race.
 At the same time she was also the first Canadian woman to even ride in the event, making it doubly special.
-By that August she became the first (of only four women) to compete in all of the Canadian Triple Crown races; the Queen's Plate, the Prince of Wales Stakes and the Breeders' Stakes respectively, a feat that would not be duplicated by another woman for 16 more years.
-On November 2, 1991 Villeneuve became the first woman to ride in the Breeders' Cup Distaff, and was only the second in any Breeders' Cup race, as American Julie Krone had previously ridden at the Breeders' Cup in both 1988 and 1989.
+By that August she had become the first (of only four women) to compete in all of the Canadian Triple Crown races; the Queen's Plate, the Prince of Wales Stakes and the Breeders' Stakes respectively, a feat that would not be duplicated by another woman for 16 more years.
+On November 2, 1991, Villeneuve became the first woman to ride in the Breeders' Cup Distaff, and was only the second in any Breeders' Cup race, as American Julie Krone had previously ridden at the Breeders' Cup in both 1988 and 1989.

 Over the next decade and a half, the victories and the "first female to..." milestones began to accumulate rapidly.
 In May 2002 with her 600th victory, she overtook fellow pioneer Regina Sealock as the winningest female jockey in Canadian history (a crown she would wear for over ten years before being passed herself).
 Her career saw many successes culminating in 2004, when she became the first female winner of the prestigious Avelino Gomez Memorial Award.
 A year later she became the first woman to finish "in the money" at the 2005 Prince of Wales Stakes, barely missing the victory by a nose to finish second aboard a 16:1 outsider named Autumn Snow.

 With over 25 years "in the irons" she rode more than 8,100 mounts and was also the first Canadian woman to reach the milestones of 1,000 seconds, 1,000 thirds, and the first to show a combined 3,000 times.
-All of this was achieved despite losing time in the saddle because of several serious injuries and taking two personal hiatuses from the sport; the first, a one-year break during her peak years to give birth to her son Aaron, and the second, a three-year sabbatical to better tend to her family.
-Her pioneering spirit and unassuming nature made her a fan favorite that would forever kick in the door of the historically male-dominated sport and help to clear a path for other great Canadian women like Chantal Sutherland and Emma-Jayne Wilson.
+All of this was achieved despite losing time in the saddle because of several serious injuries and taking two personal hiatuses from the sport; the first, a one-year break during her most active years to give birth to her son Aaron, and the second, a three-year sabbatical to better tend to her family.
+Her accomplishments made her a fan-favorite and inspired other Canadian women like Chantal Sutherland and Emma-Jayne Wilson.
 It was Wilson that would eventually overtake her record for most career victories in mid-September 2012.
 Sutherland would not pass her until 2017.